April 27, 2012

 The butter cream was just a recipe thrown together using butter, confectioner's sugar, vanilla, milk and colouring.
 There are many, many, many recipes out there so just pick your favourite!

 Hi, I'm Janetta from Toronto.
-I cook, bake and make big messes.
+I cook, bake and often veganize recipes.
 I photograph nearly everything and those photos will most likely end up being posted here.
-I've got a little black cat named Tank, who's super cute and a little bit nosy.
+I've got a little black cat named Tank, who's really cute and a little bit nosy.
 You'll see a lot of photos of her too!